M4RC034/AI_Agent_for_Commerce_Website/README.md

 5. **Client-Side Conversation History:** Multi-turn context is maintained in the browser (no server-side storage or database needed).
 The frontend sends the last 5 turns as a JSON array with each request, and the backend injects them into the Groq message array.
 This enables follow-ups like "show me a cheaper one" while keeping the architecture stateless and deployment-simple.

+6. **Two-Stage Retrieve and Re-Rank Pipeline:** To solve the inherent precision issues of Bi-encoder vector search without destroying responsiveness, the architecture uses a two-stage pattern.
+Phase 1 leverages FAISS and MiniLM for fast, high-recall retrieval (casting a wider net of `k=15` candidates).
+Phase 2 uses a Cross-Encoder (`ms-marco-MiniLM-L-6-v2`) to perform deep semantic re-ranking, efficiently recalculating the relevance permutations of the user's query against the product titles to accurately slice the top 5.
+This dramatically bridges the 'Semantic Gap'.
+A strict **Visual Safety Net** prevents purely visual OpenCLIP queries from hitting the text-based Cross-Encoder, actively balancing computational latency against maximum precision.

 ---

 ## Known Limitations